Tyrone Guthrie Centre: Facilities

-The Tyrone Guthrie Centre is sited within a gated 500 acre wooded estate.
+The Tyrone Guthrie Centre is situated within a gated 500 acre wooded estate.

 In the main residence, the "Big House", guests receive all meals.
 Each bedroom includes a writing or work desk and chair, and has its own selection of books and paintings, and a view.
 All bedrooms have en-suite shower rooms.
 Linen and towels are provided.

 Up to eleven guests can stay in the five self-catering cottages (beds and bed couches).

-Eight well-lit and heated studio spaces are also available, along with a music room (with grand piano and harpsichord), mirrored dance studio opened in 2006, and our Ulster Garden Village Performance Studio (with grand piano).
+Eight well-lit and heated studio spaces are also available, along with a music room (with grand piano and harpsichord), a mirrored dance studio that opened in 2006, and the Ulster Garden Village Performance Studio (with grand piano).

 Approach

-Residencies at the centre are by application only, and are selective.
+Residencies at the centre are by application only and are selective.
 Applicants must have some track record in their field.
 Once granted, residences are for two weeks for those seeking and accepted for the "Big House" and up to one month for those in the self-catering cottages.

 Once resident, guests are welcome to work as they wish.
 The only stipulation, as set out in the donor's will, is that all guests staying in the Big House must gather nightly for a communal dinner, generally held at 7 p.m., and nowadays in the kitchen of the Big House.